+How to become an affiliate marketer?
 How to do affiliate marketing?
-That’s the most important question facing people interested in online business models.
+These are the most important questions facing people interested in online business models.

 If you stop to think about it, affiliate marketing is in some ways like starting a business.
 You have the distinct advantage of not holding inventory and typically don’t need to hire employees, but you’re still setting up an online operation.

 No matter what approach you take, whether writing blog posts or running ads, there are certain steps you’ll need to take to help you find out how to use affiliate marketing to make a living.
 That means you need to take strides to ensure you prepare yourself for what lies ahead.

 In this article, we’ll look at a step-by-step method you can use to learn how to do affiliate marketing.
 This will provide a platform for your efforts, and can help give you a leg up when you’re starting out.

 Whether you decide to go it alone, partner with others, or look for affiliate marketing jobs, these steps will prepare you for what’s ahead.

 Start selling online now with ShopifyStart your free trial